ericcgu/Portfolio/_pages/about-me.md

 I am a Senior Data Engineer with a passion for Data Analysis and Visualization with Python, Machine Learning, Big Data and AWS Cloud.

-9 years experience leading data-driven software development in financial services.
+I have 9 years of experience in leading data-driven software development in financial services building trading systems in the hedge fund industry.

 Certified Amazon AWS DevOps Engineer Professional and Solutions Architect Professional.